KavehNima71/ImageCaptioning/README.md

      - **Training:** About 6,000 images used for training models.
      - **Validation:** Approximately 1,000 images used for initial model evaluation.
      - **Testing:** Around 1,000 images for final evaluation and testing of the model s performance in generating captions.

+# **Exploratory Data Analysis:**

+Exploratory Data Analysis (EDA) of the Flickr8K dataset is conducted to examine various features of facial images.
+This dataset contains a variety of images along with textual descriptions, and it serves as a suitable resource for training deep learning models to generate captions from images.

+**Key steps in EDA for this dataset:**
+**1. Statistical distribution analysis:** The first step is to examine the number of images available.